KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_3.md

 * Easier testing of specific areas of code
     {% endhint %}
     {% hint style='info' %}
 **Caution**: There is some difference in JavaScript written on the server side in Node.js. `module.exports` is one example that is only available in the server-side Node environment.
-This is not natively available in your browser (Google Chrome, Microsoft Edge, Firefox, etc) so without additional tools like Webpack or Browserify you wouldn't see this in client-side/front-end JavaScript code.
+This is not natively available in your browser (Chrome, Microsoft Edge, Firefox, etc) so without additional tools like Webpack or Browserify you wouldn't see this in client-side/front-end JavaScript code.
     {% endhint %}

   3. We want to export a function here.
 Do you remember what a function structure looks like?
 Give it a try and then expand the section below to check your work.
 This function should take two parameters: `app` and `db`.